 Nadal struggles at times during 4-set win at Australian Open

 MELBOURNE, Australia (AP) — Rafael Nadal has started the defense of his Australian Open title with a bit of a struggle along the way to a four-set victory over a cramping Jack Draper.
 Nadal was not in peak form but did manage to beat Draper 7-5, 2-6, 6-4, 6-1 in a match that took more than 3 1/2 hours in Rod Laver Arena.
 It was the first match win for Nadal in 2023.
 He had lost six of his preceding seven contests dating to the end of last season.
 The biggest development on Day 1 might very well have been the withdrawal of Nick Kyrgios.
 Americans Jessica Pegula, Coco Gauff and Danielle Collins all reached the second round in the women’s bracket with victories earlier Monday.

-NEW YORK (AP) — Maya Moore has decided to retire officially from playing basketball.
+Maya Moore has decided to retire officially from playing basketball.
 The Minnesota Lynx great stepped away from the WNBA in 2019 to help her now-husband Jonathan Irons win his release from prison by getting his 50-year sentence overturned in 2020.
-Irons married Moore soon after getting released and the couple had their first child in February.
+Irons married Moore soon after getting released and the couple had their first child in July.
+She announced her decision to retire on GMA’s “Good Morning America.”
 The 33-year-old Moore won four WNBA championships with the Minnesota Lynx, two Olympic gold medals with USA Basketball and two NCAA titles with UConn.
 She’ll be eligible for the Naismith Hall of Fame next year since she stopped playing four years ago.

 Alabama basketball player, 2nd man charged with murder